-Many companies think they are being smart by advertising a position requiring ten years’ experience while only requesting three to five.
-They want to not only save money by hiring someone with less experience but also attract candidates by lowering the threshold.
+Many companies think they are being smart by advertising a position requiring ten years’ experience while only requesting five to seven.
+With this in mind, the ten-year candidate might apply but feel he has to ask a favor for them to consider him as he assumes he’s overqualified.
 However, many studies have shown that, when the request is more reasonable and matches the needs of the position, applicants will be more likely to have what the company needs.
 These more sophisticated candidates will also stay longer and have a greater impact on the company’s bottom line.
 This effectively starts off the relationship with a more honest association with the new employer.

 However, companies tend to ask for less when requiring more despite the evidence in favor of transparency, so what should a fully-qualified candidate do to get the best possible salary when all the jobs around only “require” half the experience the candidate has?